Google Ads Guide – How to Set up an Account & Campaigns

 Create an effective landing page

-Once you’ve launched a successful Google AdWords campaign, you want your target demographic to engage with you.
+Once you’ve launched a successful Google Ads campaign, you want your target demographic to engage with you.
 When they click on your ad, they should be taken to a page which is relevant to their specific search terms.
 Companies often use landing pages for this purpose because they allow highly-targeted content to be immediately available to the user.

 Of course, this approach can help to increase engagement and sales but it also keeps Google happy.
 The search engine favours high conversion rates so if you’re able to modify your content to increase conversions, this may increase your rankings.